larissapoghosyan/Capstone_Project/README.md

 To use the pre-trained models of TinyBERT, BERT, RoBERTa, Sentence-BERT and DistilBERT, run the following code to install Hugging Face transformers:<br />
 `pip install transformers`

+To run the Pyro pipeline, please use the following code: <br />
+`pip3 install pyro-ppl`

 ### Requirements

 All of the experiments are performed on `Colab` and `Colab Pro+` on a single (K40 / V100 / P100) GPU.